Capitol Place

 No analysis available

-I looked for hotel rental pool references such as hotel pool, managed by hotel, Hilton pool, Ritz pool, or similar programs.
-No such language appears in the remarks, and there is no basis to mark this feature true.
+I looked for hotel rental pool language such as Hilton pool, Ritz pool, hotel program, or managed-by-hotel wording.
+No such references appear in the listings, and there is no evidence the building participates in a hotel rental pool.

 No analysis available